RHIT-CSSE/csse332/Homework/SimpleShell/README.md

 # Step 4: Zombies

-Run your simpleshell, start a program (e.g emacs or gedit) in the background from your simple shell, and then NOT IN YOUR SIMPLE SHELL but in some other terminal run "ps -a".
+Run your simpleshell, start a program (e.g xeyes) in the background from your simple shell, and then NOT IN YOUR SIMPLE SHELL but in some other terminal run "ps -a", though it may work in the simple shell.
 How many instances of the program are running?
 Next, exit the background program, but do not exit simpleshell, and NOT IN YOUR SIMPLE SHELL run "ps -a" again.
 You should see something like "simpleshell defunct".
 Defunct processes are zombie processes